Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 **_And by "giving a shit" about work, I don't mean working 12-hour days, 6 days a week until you burn out._** But sometimes you do need to go the extra mile to get a project over the line.
 This is much easier when you care about your work.

-As a first-time lead, I was fortunate to be involved in the hiring process for many team members, either as the hiring manager or by helping with interviews as a senior engineer (before my promotion).
+Over the past few years, I was fortunate to be involved in the hiring process for many team members, either as the hiring manager or by helping with interviews as a senior engineer (before my promotion).
 I'd love to say we always hired the perfect people, but that would be wishful thinking.
 Fortunately, most hires were successful, and we built a high-performing team.

 After conducting more than 40 interviews in the past 3.5 years, these are the strongest signals for success (besides a moderately challenging technical assignment):